qmk/qmk_userspace/README.md

 One Shot Mods is here to minimize holding, simplify layers, and avoid misfires from having Home Row Mods.
 Here we have bi-lateral(ish) GACS mods.

+### Mouse Keys

+This layout is designed to be used with a Ploopy Nano.
+Mouse buttons and scroll wheel is handled on the keyboard side via combos.
+There are macros with the host status (Caps lock, Num Lock) to toggle Ploopy Nano settings and switch to drag scrolling (simulates scroll wheel)

 ### Caps Word

 Caps Word enables temporary all-caps typing without holding shift.
 Useful to typing programming variables.
 Tap `shift` twice to enable Caps Word.
 It cancels when any key is pressed except

 - `numbers 0-9`
 - `backspace`